feijaouk/antoniocloud.com/docs/raspberry-pi/raspberry-pi-camera-resolution.md

 ## v4l2-ctl

-or another elegant option if available
+- or another elegant option if available to you is :

 `v4l2-ctl --list-formats-ext`

 ## some credits go to